pachecobeto95/offloading_driven_temperature_scaling/README.md

 # offloading_driven_temperature_scaling
-This repository contains the codes
+this repository contains the codes developed for Offloading-driven Temperature Scaling to calibrate early-exit DNNs.